KatanaGraph/rdg-test-datasets/rdg_datasets/five_node_star_graph/README.md

 3 4

-It has filler labels and splits that one can use it for ai purposes by adding features. add_features scripts is not part of this data set; one can refer to "add_features.py" and "README.md" in "../two_self_loops_ai" to do similar.
+It has filler labels and splits that one can use it for ai purposes by adding features. add_features scripts is not part of this dataset; one can refer to "add_features.py" and "README.md" in "../two_self_loops_ai" to do similar.

 The raw data from which the rdg is generated is in `csv_datasets/five_node_star_graph/`